- Directed By: Joss Whedon

 |Domestic Gross: $25,514,517||Overseas Gross: $13,354,947|

 After FOX cancelled Joss Whedon’s Firefly series in 2002, he tried to shop around the continuation of the property as a low budget feature or even a TV movie.
-In March 2004, Universal purchased the rights from FOX and developed Serenity as a mid-budget project with a $39 million price tag.
+In March 2004, Universal purchased the rights from FOX and developed Serenity as a mid-budget project.
+The budget for Serenity was $39 million.
 This marked the second time Whedon had successfully resurrected a flop into a new format, after he launched the Buffy the Vampire Slayer series from his scripted 1992 box office bomb.

 Universal originally scheduled Serenity for release on April 22, 2005 but it was pushed back to September 30.
 Along with a traditional marketing campaign, the studio launched a grassroots promotion that targeted areas where the TV ratings for Firefly were the strongest.
 Interest from Firefly‘s fan community was palpable, but buzz was low from those that were uninitiated.
 Serenity bowed against Into The Blue, The Greatest Game Ever Played and the wide expansions of A History Of Violence and Oliver Twist.